 Getting diagnosed with chronic myeloid leukaemia (CML)

-They will then decide whether to refer you for further tests or to a specialist.
+The GP will then decide whether to send you for further tests or refer you to see a specialist.

 Seeing your GP when you have symptoms of CML

-There is no national screening programme for chronic myeloid leukaemia (CML).
+There is no national screening programme for chronic myeloid leukaemia (CML) in the UK.

 Tests for chronic myeloid leukaemia (CML)